-Jay Weinstein is a Mumbai-based, Hindi-speaking photographer of Australian-American-Ukrainian-English heritage.
+Jay Weinstein is a Mumbai-based, Hindi-speaking, Australian travel guide and photographer.
 At the age of 3 he moved to India.
 With his schoolteacher parents, he spent the next 12 years living in Vrindavan, a historic town filled with temples and monkeys, two hours south of Delhi.
 His family traveled often, and Jay found himself in an unending river of language, food, culture, and art.

 At 15, his family moved back to Australia to facilitate his secondary education.
 Though Jay thought he was done with India, he ended up returning year after year, drawn by her overpowering, vibrant, chaotic cadence.
 His passion for photography began on these trips.